 If the UK leaves the EU, there will be even more incentive for the government to sell portions of the health service to private US firms as we will be so desperate for foreign trade.
 It’s well known that these US firms are desperate to get their hands on the NHS as one of the last remaining publicly owned assets, but they will only be interested in the lucrative areas.
 Indeed the current head of NHS England Simon Stevens used to work for one of the largest private health providers in the USA.

 We’re already seeing privatisation by stealth.
 Do you want to give the Conservatives another 5 years to finish the job?
 If they are prepared to do these sorts of deals, to sell off our NHS, so close to an important election, what will they do if they regain power again??

 The Green Party is the only party to propose decentralised healthcare responsibility devolved to local government, with national guidelines ensuring minimum service levels preventing post code lotteries.

 Green MP Caroline Lucas has been instrumental in bringing in the NHS reinstatement bill which seeks to end all privatisation and will bring the NHS fully back into public ownership.

 We will also re-negotiate PFI deals and end them early where we can, the reduce costs to the NHS and take back public assets being held by private companies.

-We will keep the health service free – abolish prescription charges, re introduce free eye tests and NHS dentistry treatment for all and ensure NHS chiropody is widely available.
-Scotland provides free social care for the elderly – we shall do the same in England and Wales.
+We will keep the health service free, abolish prescription charges, re-introduce free eye tests and NHS dentistry treatment for all, and ensure NHS chiropody is widely available.